nais/doc/observability/metrics.md

 ## Push metrics

-If you don't want to just relie on pull metrics, you can push data directly to InfluxDB via [Sensu](https://sensu.io/).
+If you don't want to just rely on pull metrics, you can push data directly to InfluxDB via [Sensu](https://sensu.io/).

 This is easily done by writing to the Sensu socket.